petejkim/cipher-ethereum/README.md

 **Docs and more code coming soon**

 - - -
-Copyright © 2017 Peter Jihoon Kim.
-This project is licensed under the [ISC license](https://raw.githubusercontent.com/petejkim/cipher-ethereum/master/LICENSE).
+Copyright © 2017-2018 HardFork Inc. This project is licensed under the [ISC license](https://raw.githubusercontent.com/petejkim/cipher-ethereum/master/LICENSE).